 The opportunity for CHASC is across all three.
-An effective model engages and activates patients, their carers, families and communities in helping to take control of their own care - rather than assuming that the main source of value is clinicians doing things to people.
+An effective model engages and activates service users, their carers, families and communities in helping to take_control of their own care - rather than assuming that the main source of value is clinicians doing things to people.